Recent Developments & Prospects

-Human development continues to improve strongly, particularly school enrolment, parity in boys’ and girls’ education, as well as child and maternal health.
-The infant mortality Millennium Development Goal (MDG) has been achieved, and Rwanda is set to meet the targets for universal primary education, gender equality and under-five mortality.
-Poverty and income inequality have also retreated.
+- Strong progress in human development continues to be registered.
+The infant mortality MDG has been achieved, and Rwanda is set to meet the targets for universal primary education, gender equality and under-five mortality.
+Poverty and income inequality have also decreased.

 Table 1: Macroeconomic indicators